dylanlott/vedh/README.md

 Postgres for the application data
 SQLite is used for querying card data.
 Redis is used for fast and efficient storing of BoardStates and Games.
-Using an SQL based storage solution for the BoardStates would have been clunky.

 ## Documentation & Resources:
 How to connect to a postgres instance inside of docker